Notice of Privacy Practices

 Effective Date: March 16, 2016

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 PLEASE REVIEW THIS INFORMATION CAREFULLY.
 This notice applies to Ashley Regional Medical Center and the doctors and other healthcare providers practicing at this facility.
-This notice also applies to ER Physicians Group, Mountain Valley Imaging, Ashley Family Practice, Neurology of Eastern Utah, Northeastern Utah General Surgery, and WorkPoint Occupational Medicine.
+This notice also applies to Sound Physicians, Mountain Valley Imaging, Ashley Family Practice, Ashley Regional Pediatrics, Ashley Regional Orthopedics, Neurology of Eastern Utah, Northeastern Utah General Surgery, and WorkPoint Occupational Medicine.

 It is our legal duty to protect the privacy and security of your information.
 We will let you know promptly if a breach occurs that may have compromised the privacy or security of your information.
 We are providing this notice so that we can explain our privacy practices.
 We must follow the duties and privacy practices described in this notice or the current notice in effect.
 For more information about our privacy practices, to place a complaint or report a concern or conflict, call the number listed below:

 Privacy Officer: 435.781.6876

 Or, if you prefer to remain anonymous, you may call the toll-free number listed below and an attendant will handle your concern anonymously.
 1-877-508- LIFE (5433)